Deconstructing the Goldilocks Zone of Neural Network Initialization: Hessian Decomposition: Related Works

 The H-term, on the other hand, has a continuous bulk of small eigenvalues, as independently verified by a number of studies \citep{papyan2}.
-Assuming that $H_{*}$ is a Wigner random matrix, \citet{pennington} find its limiting spectral density to be consistent with experiments on randomly-initialized ReLU networks without biases.
-They also note that the H-term has a block off-diagonal structure for ReLU networks, which in particular implies that its positive curvature is zero.
-In the context of Neural Tangent Kernel (NTK), a kernel-based model for optimization dynamics, logits depend linearly on model parameters, and so $H_{*}$ is identically zero \citep{ntk}.
+Assuming that $\mathcal{H}$ is a Wigner random matrix, \citet{pennington} find its limiting spectral density to be consistent with experiments on randomly-initialized ReLU networks without biases.
+They also note that the H-term has a block off-diagonal structure for ReLU networks, which in particular implies that it has zero excess of positive curvature.
+In the context of Neural Tangent Kernel (NTK), a kernel-based model for optimization dynamics, logits depend linearly on model parameters, and so $\mathcal{H}$ is identically zero \citep{ntk}.

 This pervasive analytical and empirical evidence suggests that, normally, the G-term has a pronounced bulk+outlier eigenspectrum that dominates the bulk eigenvalues found in the H-term. \citet{pennington} note that the eigenspaces of these two matrices are in a nearly generic position and do not align in any special way.
-To this end, spiked matrix theory suggests that the Hessian eigenspectrum should be well approximated by the combination of individual eigenspectra of $G_{*}$ and $H_{*}$ \citep{spiked}.
+To this end, spiked matrix theory suggests that the Hessian eigenspectrum should be well approximated by the combination of individual eigenspectra of $\mathcal{G}$ and $\mathcal{H}$ \citep{spiked}.
 Since outlier eigenvalues of the Hessian are particularly important, researchers often drop the H-term from \cref{Eq:GN} and focus on the G-term alone \citep{sagun, emergent, eos, li22}.

-\section{Eigenvalues of $\mathbb{E}G_{*}$}
+\section{Eigenvalues of $\mathbb{E}\mathcal{G}$}

 Under the assumptions of the random model on logit gradient clustering described in Section \ref{Sec:Features}, \cref{Eq:EG} offers a clear picture of the eigenstructure of the expected G-term.
 In particular, it consists of a constant bulk plus $K-1$ outliers: